A Woman’s Guide to Losing Belly Fat

 • Keep Moving

-The Department of Health and Human Services suggests moderate aerobic activity for all healthy adults, like brisk walking, for 2.5 hours, or 150 minutes, each week.
-Cardio should be done 75 minutes each week, and strength-training activities at least twice a week.
-You can spread your exercise into 3 ten minute bursts if that is what works best for you and reap the same benefits.
+The Department of Health and Human Services suggests moderate aerobic activity for all healthy adults, like brisk walking, for 2.5 hours or 150 minutes each week.
+Cardio should be done 75 minutes each week and strength-training activities at least twice a week.
+You can spread your exercise into 3 ten minute bursts every day if that is what works best for you.
+You will reap the same benefits as you’ll have from doing a thirty-minute stretch of moderately intense activity.

 • Limit alcohol